dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

     - Maybe, use metadata to create multiple routes:
       - (If framework can do something useful when given individual routes/paths (showing what's available? better logging?))
+- design, decision, and implementation order:
+  - Identify higher-priority features (e.g., features/cases/combinations needed
+    to replace (chunks of) current functionality, plus known-wantd new ones.)
+    - e.g., all entities of type; paging; current filtering, sorting;
+    - Identify risk areas re prototyping, etc.
+  - Identify "fancier" features (beyond parity with current support and know-required new support).
+    - Identify likelihood of "fancier" features.
+  - Re fancier features, determine what design/details can be deferred vs. what needs to be planned for (e.g., reserve "syntax" for possible future features/cases/etc.)
+- links:  which query parameters propagate and not?
+- filtering and visibility to UI?
+  - How soon will UI support editing queries?
+Will UI need to parse current filtering condition from response (e.g., to start from something other than UI's query editor (e.g., pre-built filter string) but then let user adjust from there?)?

 Semi-sorted:
 - High-level query types:
-  - support like:  all users, user with specific ID (for all entity types)
+  - Support like:  all users, user with specific ID (for all entity types)
-  - maybe support traversing relationships (e.g., all domains related via users' containingDomain relationships from users)
+  - Maybe support traversing relationships (e.g., all domains related via users' containingDomain relationships from users)
     - Q:  Confirm:  Different from filtering domain collection via some expression detecting relationships from users?
-- Base query synax in URL path:
+    - ??:  assimilate SQL-mapping aspects as for "include"(?)
+    - ??:  assimilate single-/multi-hop aspects
     -
+- Base query syntax in URL path:
+ - Initial draft:
+   - /users, /users/123,    /users/123/someRel,        /users/123/rel1/rel2...
+ - More flexible:
+   - /users, /users/id=123, /users/id=123/rel=someRel, ...rel/rel2...;
+     allows adding /users/rel=someRel

 - Result metadata
   - Type metadata: